wp-plugins/wp-rss-multi-importer/readme.txt

 1. Upload the `wp-rss-multi-importer` folder to the `/wp-content/plugins/` directory
 2. Activate the WP RSS Multi Importer plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the `RSS Multi Importer` submenu that appears in your `Settings` admin menu.
-3. Use the shortcode in your posts or pages: `[wp_rss_multi_importer]` or use the widget, or use the Feed to Post option.
+3. Use the shortcode in your posts or pages: `[wp_rss_multi_importer]` or use the widget, or use the AutoPost option.
 4. Limit which feeds get shown on a page by using a parameter in the shortcode, like: [wp_rss_multi_importer category="#,#"] or choose the categories in the widget.

-You can also use other over 20 other parameters for the DEFAULT template which can be customized in the shortcode.
+You can also use other over 25 other parameters for the DEFAULT template which can be customized in the shortcode.

 == Frequently Asked Questions ==
 = How can I output the feeds in my theme? =